 Kenmare Resources plc (“Kenmare” or “the Company”)

-Kenmare Resources plc (LSE:KMR, ISE:KMR), one of the leading global producers of titanium minerals and zircon, which operates the Moma Titanium Minerals Mine in northern Mozambique, is pleased to announce that the relocation of Wet Concentrator Plant (“WCP”) B, is underway.
+Kenmare Resources plc (LSE:KMR, ISE:KMR), one of the leading global producers of titanium minerals and zircon, which operates the Moma Titanium Minerals Mine (the "Mine" or "Moma") in northern Mozambique, is pleased to provide a trading update for the quarter ending 30 September 2020 (“Q3 2020”).

 Statement from Michael Carvill, Managing Director:

 “Following the safe relocation of Wet Concentrator Plant B to the Pilivili ore zone in late September, project execution continues to progress well.
 We now expect to begin production at Pilivili in the coming days, ahead of our target of the middle of the quarter.
 Downtime for the move is estimated at less than eight weeks, which is a significant achievement by our team.
 Consequently, Q4 2020 is anticipated to be our strongest quarter of the year for production, with WCP B mining high grade ore and taking us an important step closer to our goal of producing 1.2 million tonnes per annum of ilmenite on a sustainable basis.